-This spring I am in a berry galette making craze.
-They’re so fun and simple to make and I just love their look and those perfect purple berries.
-Bursting with fresh blackberries, blueberries, raspberries and strawberries, the golden brown pastry is baked directly on the baking sheet – so simple and delicious, just like Berry Cream Cheese Pie.
+Mixed berry galettes especially are so fun and simple to make with their imperfect look in contrast to those perfect purple berries.
+Bursting with fresh blackberries, blueberries, raspberries and strawberries, the golden brown pastry is baked directly on the baking sheet - so simple and delicious, just like Berry Cream Cheese Pie.

 Craving a berry pie but don't care for a hustle of making a pie crust?
 Unlike tall traditional berry pies, a mixed berry galette looks flatter, but prettier.
 It also tastes better and is bursting with fresh summer berries at every bite.